Alejogb1/job-board/blog-data/length-regex-validate-string.md

 id: "length-regex-validate-string"
 ---

-Okay so length regex validate string right I've been there man I've definitely been there a lot so let's break this down its actually simpler than it looks at first glance Youre basically trying to see if a string matches a certain pattern and that pattern involves how long the string is That's a fairly common use case in like data validation or when youre processing user inputs
+length regex validate string right I've been there man I've definitely been there a lot so let's break this down its actually simpler than it looks at first glance Youre basically trying to see if a string matches a certain pattern and that pattern involves how long the string is That's a fairly common use case in like data validation or when youre processing user inputs

 The core concept really boils down to these three things